-According to Gartner, an information technology research company, there'll be a quarter of a billion connected cars on the road by 2020; the car of the future will be a high-tech machine.
+, an information technology research company, there'll be a quarter of a billion connected cars on the road by 2020, and the car of the future will be a high-tech machine.

-But recently, two US hackers demonstrated that, with the right tools, computerised cars could be hacked into remotely.
-This understandably caused a little concern about how safe computerised cars were for consumers.
+that with the right tools, computerised cars could be hacked into remotely.
+This raised concerns about how safe computerised cars are for consumers.

 In reality, only the most sophisticated vehicles feature the type of on-board computers that could present an opportunity for cyber criminals.

-'The history of technology has always involved the large manufacturers rushing out products, only for programmers to quickly expose flaws,' reveals Sian John, chief security strategist for EMEA at Symantec.
+'The history of technology has always involved the large manufacturers rushing out products, only for programmers to quickly expose flaws,' says Sian John, chief security strategist for EMEA at Symantec

 'Autonomous functionality, internet connectivity and other online services in a vehicle are sexy and extremely easy to sell to the public, so naturally manufacturers want to get these to market quickly.'

-'The problem is, car manufacturers have plenty of experience in safety but very little in cyber security, so we have seen breaches highlighted but usually resolved quickly,' she tells us.
+'The problem is, car manufacturers have plenty of experience in safety but very little in cyber security, so we have seen breaches highlighted but usually resolved quickly,' she says.

 How does vehicle hacking work?